West African women slice cassava over a bucket

 Business tools

-ITC has also embedded the ECOWAS trade map tool (ECOTIS) on the ECOWAS Commission’s website to assist with tracking trade performance and to capitalize on potential trade opportunities in the region.
+Additionally, ITC has integrated the ECOWAS trade map tool (ECOTIS) on the ECOWAS Commission’s website.
+This tool assists in tracking trade performance and capitalizing on potential trade opportunities in the region.

 Videos